klmcwhirter/explore_pytorch/container/README.md

 Note that the actual steps are different on at least Fedora 40 than documented by the cupy project at [LINK](https://github.com/cupy/cupy?tab=readme-ov-file#docker).

+## bluefin-dx-nvidia:stable

+This is the OS image with which I am currently using to test.

+It has all the prerequisites met.

-## pre-requisites for Fedora 40
+## pre-requisites for Fedora WS 40
-I have only tested this on Fedora 40.
+I have tested this on Fedora WS 40 before moving to bluefin.
 The pre-requisites may be lighter without SELinux.
 YMMV.

 * Install cuda-toolkit - https://copr.fedorainfracloud.org/coprs/g/ai-ml/nvidia-container-toolkit/
 * use podman: The `nvidia-container-toolkit-selinux` package seems to provide support for podman but not docker.